Jane Harman: 1998 California gubernatorial campaign

-U.S. Representative, 2000 to 2011
+U.S. House, 2001 to 2011

-Harman narrowly won her old seat in 2000, defeating Republican incumbent Steven T. Kuykendall, and was easily re-elected in 2002, 2004, 2006, 2008, and 2010.
+Harman narrowly won her old seat in 2000, defeating Republican incumbent Steven T. Kuykendall, before she was easily re-elected in 2002, 2004, 2006, 2008, and 2010.

 Representing the aerospace center of California during her nine terms in Congress, she served on all the major security committees: six years on Armed Services, eight years on Intelligence, and eight on Homeland Security.
 She made numerous congressional fact-finding missions to hotspots around the world, including North Korea, Syria, Libya, Afghanistan, Pakistan, Yemen, and Guantanamo Bay.
 During her long public career, Harman has been recognized as a national expert at the nexus of security and public policy issues.
 She received the Defense Distinguished Service Medal in 1998, the CIA Agency Seal Medal in 2007, and the CIA Director's Award, and the Director of National Intelligence Distinguished Public Service Medal in 2011.

+Harman is a tenacious pro-Israeli, who used to have close ties to the U.S. intelligence community.
+She resigned in February 2011, to head the Washington-based Woodrow Wilson Center, a foreign policy think tank.

 2009 wiretap/AIPAC allegations

 In 2009, it was revealed NSA wiretaps reportedly intercepted a 2005 phone call between Harman and an agent of the Israeli government, in which Harman allegedly agreed to lobby the Justice Department to reduce or drop criminal charges against two employees of AIPAC in exchange for increased support for Harman's campaign to chair the House Intelligence Committee.
 Harman denied the allegations, and called for the government to release the full transcript of the wire-tapped conversation, something they never did.
 In June 2009, Harman received a letter from the Justice Department and House Ethics Committee declaring her "neither a subject nor a target of an ongoing investigation by the Criminal Division."
 The espionage charges were later dropped on the two employees from AIPAC.